 Choosing your civilization in Rise of Kingdoms has quite some effect on your whole game experience as each civilization has an individual bonus that will help you, some do more, some do less.

 After all there’s not a single answer and the civilization you should choose depends heavily on your play style and also if you’re in the early, mid or late stages in Rise of Kingdoms.

 If you look at my list below I’m sure you’ll find some really helpful hints that will help you choose your civilization.

-This guide got totally reworked with the release of the Vikings as new civilization in Rise of Kingdoms
+This guide got totally reworked with the release of Egypt as new civilization in Rise of Kingdoms mid 2022

 Changing Your Civilization?
 Yes, That’s Possible

 By the time you’re reading this, you probably already have chosen your civilization, right?

 Well, you can change your civilization after you’ve chosen it but it will cost you 10,000 Gems or a token for changing your civilization – so if you haven’t played that long (few hours or days), you might want to think about starting instead of wasting that amount of Gems for that.